 It is recommended to start the design of your HUB template by taking a look at a number of other HUBs and websites and deciding which features are important and best serve the goals of your HUB.
-Having PIs and other team members involved in the process from the start usually saves much time for defining and polishing the design concept.
-Once you have a good idea of the look and feel of your HUB and its main features, you would normally create a sketch of the HUB front page in Sketch, Figma, Adobe XD, Adobe Photoshop or a similar graphics program.
+Having Pls and other team members involved in the process from the start usually saves much time for defining and polishing the design concept.
+Once you have a good idea of the look and feel of your HUB and its main features, you would normally create a sketch of the HUB front page in Adobe Photoshop or a similar graphics program.
 Any secondary page will usually keep the header with the menu and login area, and the footer.
+For creating the Photoshop mock-up, you are encouraged to use the hubtemplate.psd file attached in the "Examples" section of the Templates Overview.
 Make sure to get feedback from others and finalize the mock-up before jumping onto the next step.